spotify/snakebite/doc/source/index.rst

 Also, make sure the ``JAVA_HOME`` environment variable is set.

 .. note:: Different Hadoop distributions use different protocol versions.
+Snakebite 1.3.x and the tests default to version 7 (CDH 4.1.3).
+   Snakebite 2.x **ONLY** supports Hadoop > 2.2.0 (protocol version >9, e.g. HDP2.0)!
+I
-Snakebite and the tests default to version 7 (CDH 4.1.3), but if you want to test with different protocol versions (HDP 2.0 uses version 8), set the ``HADOOP_PROTOCOL_VER`` environment variable to the apropriate version number.
+   If you want to test with different protocol versions, set the ``HADOOP_PROTOCOL_VER`` environment variable to the apropriate version number.

 .. note:: A hadoop installation is only required for testing.